-Biography: Mr. Spera began teaching at New Foundations in 2001.
-Through the years, he has taught First Grade, 6th-8th Grade Math and Science, and various Math courses in High School.
+Mr. Spera began teaching at New Foundations in 2001.
+Through the years. he has taught First Grade, Middle School Math and Science, and various Math courses in the High School.
 He serves as the Director of Athletics for both the Middle School and High School.
 Mr. Spera is also responsible for Morning CARES, After CARES, and all K-12 clubs and activities.
-He currently has a Bachelor of Science in Elementary Education from Towson University, a Master’s Degree in the Art of Teaching from Marygrove College, and will complete his Master’s Degree in Educational Leadership from Holy Family University.
+He currently has a Bachelor of Science Degree in Elementary Education from Towson University, a Master’s Degree in the Art of Teaching from Marygrove College, and a Master’s Degree in Educational Leadership from Holy Family University.
 Mr. Spera has his Registered Athletic Administration certification through the National Interscholastic Athletic Administrators Association.
 He currently serves as the President for both the Penn-Jersey Athletic Association and Southeastern Pennsylvania Charter Athletic League.

 Ms. Tiffany Searles

-Biography: Tiffany Searles is the Director of Programs at New Foundations Charter School.
-In this role she coordinates all K-12 extracurricular programs, including after school, before school and summer programming.
+Tiffany Searles is the Director of Community Engagement and Communications at New Foundations Charter School.
+In this role, she coordinates all K-12 extracurricular programs, including after school, before school and summer programming.
 She also works with students and teachers to facilitate service-learning experiences in the school and community.
 Tiffany received her B.A. in Sociology/Social Psychology from Lehigh University and is currently enrolled at Temple University pursuing a Masters Degree in Urban Education.
 She served with City Year Philadelphia, an AmeriCorps Program that works with students in underperforming schools in Philadelphia, for 2 years before joining the staff of New Foundations.
 She is still involved in the Alumni Board of City Year, is the Secretary for the Spruce Foundation and is a regular event volunteer at Philadelphia’s Magic Gardens on South Street.

 Kaitlin Lamanna has been teaching at New Foundations Charter School since 2012.
 Mrs. Lamanna has taught both US History I and US History II as well as Psychology and Sociology and AP United States History.
 She earned her Bachelor’s Degree in Journalism and Master’s Degree in Secondary Education, from Temple University.
 Mrs. Lamanna is expanding her involvement within New Foundations as the high school’s Dean of Students and working in tandem with the K-8 Dean of Students to support the school-wide/K-12 community as it relates to climate and culture management.